Arnaud Montebourg

-Arnaud Montebourg ([aʁno mɔ̃t(ə)buʁ]; born 30 October 1962) is a French politician, lawyer and entrepreneur who served as the Minister of Industrial Renewal from 2012 to 2014, then as Minister of Economy, Industrial Renewal, and Digital Affairs, 31 March 2014 until his resignation on 25 August.

-He is a former member of the Socialist Party (PS), which he left in 2018.
+Arnaud Montebourg ([aʁno mɔ̃t(ə)buʁ]; born 30 October 1962) is a French politician, lawyer and entrepreneur who served as Minister of Industrial Renewal from May 2012 to April 2014, then as Minister of Economy, Industrial Renewal and Digital Affairs until August 2014.
+He is a former member of the Socialist Party (PS), having participated in its 2011 and 2017 presidential primary, finishing third both times.
+Following his 2017 primary run, he withdrew from active politics but remained a public commentator, leaving the PS in 2018.

-He previously served as the member of the National Assembly for the 6th constituency of Saône-et-Loire from 1997 until 2012, and President of the General Council of Saône-et-Loire from 2008 to 2012.

-In 2021, he announced his candidacy for the French presidential election of 2022, before stepping down three months before the election.
+A native of Nièvre, Montebourg grew up in neighbouring Côte-d'Or.
+He worked as a lawyer in Paris until his election to the National Assembly in the 6th constituency of Saône-et-Loire in 1997, a seat he retained until his appointment to the government to 2012.
+Locally, Montebourg was elected to the General Council of Saône-et-Loire for the canton of Montret from 2008 to 2015, holding the council's presidency from 2008 to 2012.
+In 2014, comments he made criticising the government's economic policy led to its resignation the day following Montebourg's, and the formation of a new government.
+Montebourg had characterised his action as social-patriotic, criticising the government's austerity measures.

+In 2015, Montebourg founded Les Équipes du Made in France, a company designed to support French businesses in the fields of agriculture and industry.
+In the years that followed, he helped launch a number of French businesses, including in the production of honey (Bleu Blanc Ruche) in 2018 and almonds (Compagnie des amandes) in 2023, as well as in the field of railways (Ferromobile) in 2022.
+Ahead of the 2022 presidential election, he announced his candidacy, before withdrawing.

 Early life and education

-Montebourg was born on 30 October, 1962, in the French commune of Clamecy, in Nièvre region.
+Montebourg was born on 30 October 1962, in the French commune of Clamecy, in Nièvre department.
 His father, Michel Montebourg, who was a tax inspector for the Ministry of Economy and Finances, was born in 1933.
 His mother, Leïla Ould Cadi, who was born in 1939 in Algeria, was of Algerian and French descent; she was born into a family of wālis (governors) from Hachem in Northern Algeria.
 His Algerian grandfather fought in the French Army during World War II.
 His Algerian great-grandfather, Ahmed Ould Cadi, who was an agha (chieftain), fought against the Ottoman caliphate before joining the French Army.
 He was appointed Grand Cross of the Legion of Honour in 1867.

-He began working as an attorney with notable attorney Thierry Levy.
+Montebourg began working as a lawyer in 1990 with notable lawyer Thierry Lévy in Paris.

-He has worked in several publicized cases.
+He has worked in several publicised cases.
 In 1995, he worked as the lawyer of Christian Didier, assassin of René Bousquet.
 Bousquet was a former Vichy official who had been indicted for war crimes and was soon to be tried.
 Didier was convicted in 1995 and received a 10-year sentence.
-Didier did not want to be considered insane, so Montebourg helped get the court to recognize him as responsible for the act.
+Didier did not want to be considered insane, so Montebourg helped get the court to recognise him as responsible for the act.